Levoča: Historical features

 Behind the square on Kláštorská Street are the 14th-century church and remains of the old monastery of the Minorites, now incorporated into a Church grammar school.
 Nearby is the town's Polish Gate, a Gothic construction of the 15th century.

 From the 16th century to the end of 1922, Levoča was the administrative center of the province of Szepes (Spiš).
-Between 1806 - 1826, the Hungarian architect from Eger Antal Povolny built a grandiose administration building, the Large Provincial House, as the seat of the town's administration.
+Between 1806 – 1826, the Hungarian architect from Eger, Antal Povolny, built a grandiose administration building, the Large Provincial House, as the seat of the town's administration.
 He adjusted its Classicist style to Levoča's Renaissance character by emphasizing the building's horizontal lines.
-The House is considered amongst most beautiful Provincial Houses in the former Kingdom of Hungary.
-Today, it is reconstructed and it is a seat of the administration.
+The House is considered among the most beautiful Provincial Houses in the former Kingdom of Hungary.
+Today, it is reconstructed and it is the seat of the administration.

 The State Regional Archives (Štátny oblastný archív) are in a tan stone building on the north side of the square at nám.
 Majstra Pavla 60.

-Demographics

-Levoča has a population of 14,677 (as of December 31, 2005).
-According to the 2001 census, out of 14,366 inhabitants 87.07% were Slovaks 11.20% Romani, 0.33% Czechs and 0.31% Rusyns.
-The religious make-up was 79.54% Roman Catholics, 9.01% people with no religious affiliation, 3.87% Greek Catholics and 1.61% Lutherans.